Freddsle/BI_2021_Python/python_homework/virtual_environment_research_hw/README.md

 # if you install it not from main or master, change branch
 git checkout with_requirements

-# install wheel to correct work of pip
+# required by pip to build wheels
 pip install wheel==0.37.0

 # Install requirements